rafaduka/ml-proxy/README.md

 | RATELIMIT_PATHMAXREQUEST      | 6             |  Max 6 requests in 11 seconds|
 | RATELIMIT_IPANDPATHMAXREQUEST | 6             |  Max 6 requests in 11 seconds|

->This setting takes precedence over the internal property
+>This setting takes precedence over the internal properties

 Test the proxy, run in the command line:
 ```